fbpx

 Who is eligible to use the Humanitarian and Compassionate application?

-This application is intended for individuals who wish to apply for permanent residence from within Canada based on humanitarian and compassionate grounds (H&C).
 You are eligible to use the Humanitarian and Compassionate application if you:

 • Are a foreign national residing in Canada currently;